New Year's Evil (film): Retrospective

+"Alston's low-budget film certainly entertained as it juxtaposed an eighties rock score with a series of contrived killings, played out to the darkest of unintentional comedy."

 Soundtrack and theme song

-W. Michael Lewis and Laurin Rinder composed the film soundtrack and produced the title track's recording, "New Year's Evil".

-New Year's Evil song

-Over the years the title song, like the movie, has developed a cult following.
-It has appeared in horror movies "best songs of" playlists, and the film has been the topic of numerous podcasts in which the song is a point of discussion.
+Roger Ebert explained "The movie takes place on New Year's Eve, during a national TV show obviously inspired by "Midnight Special".
+The hostess (Roz Kelly) is taking votes over the air for the new wave song of the year".

+The New Year's Evil soundtrack comprised rock songs performed live by the real bands Shadow and Made in Japan and an electronic music score with Moog synthesizer composed by W. Michael Lewis and Laurin Rinder, who are credited with producing the live recording of the movie's main title song of the same name, which plays over the opening and closing credits and once during the film.
-The song was written by Roxanne Seeman and Eddie del Barrio.

-The filmmakers wanted an original title and theme song to be played live by a punk band being featured in the film.
-Requests for a song were sent to several writers.
-The music supervisor was Rex Devereaux.
-Del Barrio and Seeman submitted their original song, "New Year's Evil", for the spec submission.
+The song was written by Roxanne Seeman and Eddie del Barrio, who responded to a spec call for an original title and theme song to be played live by a punk band being featured in the film.
+Requests for a song were sent to several writers by the music supervisor, Rex Devereaux.
+Del Barrio and Seeman submitted their original song, "New Year's Evil".
 Del Barrio wrote chords and melody on a synthesizer and gave a rough mixdown to Seeman to write the lyrics.
-Seeman wrote the lyrics to visually reflect the storyline:

-The final demo recording with Seeman's lyrics was sung by session singer Gary Falcone and recorded on del Barrio's 4-track machine.
+The final demo recording with Seeman's lyrics was sung by session singer Gary Falcone, recorded on del Barrio's 4-track machine.
+Seeman wrote lyrics to visually reflect the storyline: